GovTechSG/techpass-user-docs/docs/onboard-to-seed.md

 2. Sign in to your TechPass account.

-?> Note If you are not logged into your WOG account, you will be prompted to log in to that before signing in to your TechPass account.
+?> Note: If you are not logged into your WOG account, you will be prompted to log in to that before signing in to your TechPass account.

 <kbd>![choose-account](assets/images/onboarding/po-non-se/choose-account.png)</kbd>